 - Student Group Activities – Involvement within the student’s education-related activities

-- General Factors – Includes work experience, financial need, reference letters and other factors identified by the community committee
+- General Factors – Includes work experience, financial need and other factors identified by the community committee

 The Promotion Committee